xylabs/sdk-js/README.md

 ## Description

 SDK for base code for Typescript and Javascript Libraries.
+Common utility & helper code that is used throughout XYLabs/XYO Network TypeScript projects.

+Features:

+-   Mono-repo that publishes individual packages to npm
+-   Fully written in TypeScript
+-   Polyfills to ensure common operation across Node.js/Browser environments

 ## Install